Misakihime21/UE_PlatformGame/README.md

 	partly fixed: from Movement Input disabled Get Control Rotation. + added blocking volume
 - on-step plaftorms are not coming back when you jump on plaftorm a few times in a row;
 ?
 Gideon turning when is attacked in the back?;
+- after death\reset nodes may fail on trying to connect to the BP_Shinbi;